-Provided adequate moisture is delivered to the newly laid turf , there is no reason to be cautious about starting a new lawn in a hot weather period.
+Provided adequate moisture is delivered to the newly laid turf, there is no reason to be cautious about starting a new lawn in hot weather.
 There are other benefits to starting your lawn project in summer and early autumn.
 The benefits include:

 Anco often lay special projects over summer.
 One such project is the recent re-grassing of the Flemington racecourse training track.
 The Kikuyu turf was laid in a week of hot weather (30+) and the root system established rapidly allowing the resumption of track work a lot sooner than would be the case if it had been laid in the cooler months.